-The boundaries for this project component are entirely within existing developed areas (e.g., roads, parking areas, buildings) and adjacent areas planted with ornamental vegetation.
-The Alvarado Campus site contains 13.91 acres of developed land, 0.01 acre disturbed habitat and 2.79 acres of ornamental landscaping within the proposed project area.
-No native vegetation communities are present within the site.
+The boundaries for this project component are entirely within existing developed areas (roads, parking areas, buildings, etc.) and adjacent areas planted with ornamental vegetation.
+The Alvarado Campus site contains 13.91 acres of developed land, 0.01 acre disturbed habitat, and 2.79 acres of ornamental landscaping within the proposed project area.
+No native vegetative communities are present within the site.
 The ornamental vegetation includes a group of blue gum trees along the east side of Alvarado Court, groupings of western sycamore and Mexican fan palm along the east side of Alvarado Court and the parking areas associated with the Alvarado Medical Center, and a variety of non-native ornamental trees, shrubs, and groundcover plants surrounding the buildings, parking areas, and walkways.
-Additional ornamental species include European olive (Olea purpurea), oleander (Nerium oleander), pine (Pinus sp.), weeping bottlebrush, Peruvian pepper (Schinus molle), arborvitae (Thuja occidentalis), Queen palm (Syagrus romanzoffiana), maple (Acer sp.), small-flower ice plant (Mesembryanthemum nodiflorum), and fountain grass (Pennisetum setaceum).
-The slope immediately south of the Alvarado Medical Center is located in the MHPA and contains coastal sage scrub vegetation.
+Additional ornamental species include European olive (Olea purpurea), oleander (Nerium oleander), pine (Pinus sp.), weeping bottlebrush, Peruvian pepper (Schinus molle), arborvitae (Thuja occidentalis), palm (Syagrus romanzoffiana), maple (Acer sp.), small-flower (Mesembryanthemum nodiflorum), and fountain grass (Pennisetum setaceum).
+See Figures 3.3-4, Alvarado Hotel, Alvarado Campus, Villa Alvarado Residence Hall Expansion Vegetation Map with Proposed Impact Areas, and Figure 3.3.-5, Alvarado Hotel, Alvarado Campus, Villa Alvarado Residence Hall Expansion Wetland Delineation with Proposed Impact Areas.

+The slope immediately south of the Alvarado Medical Center is located in the MHPA, and contains coastal sage scrub vegetation.
 This MHPA area extends to the west and includes the outlet of Alvarado Creek up to the south boundary of the site.
 However, no portion of the proposed Alvarado Campus site is included within the MHPA.
-There are groupings of ornamental vegetation between the south edge of the buildings and the undeveloped coastal sage scrub slope, as shown in Figure 5.
-Wildlife species observed during the site survey were limited to four common resident bird species, including mourning dove, Anna's hummingbird, scrub jay, and European starling.
-A variety of common, urban-adapted migratory and resident bird species are expected to use the site for foraging and roosting within ornamental trees and shrubs, Alvarado Creek to the west, and the undeveloped slopes within the MHPA to the south.
-However, the site does not provide suitable habitat for most amphibians, reptiles, birds, mammals, or invertebrates due to the presence of large paved parking areas, roads (Interstate 8 and Alvarado Road), and minimal vegetation.
+There are groupings of ornamental vegetation between the south edge of the buildings and the undeveloped coastal sage scrub slope.
+Wildlife species observed during the site survey were limited to four common resident bird species including mourning dove, Anna's hummingbird, scrub jay, and European starling.
+A variety of common, urban -adapted migratory and resident bird species are expected to use the site for foraging and roosting within ornamental trees and shrubs, Alvarado creek to the west, and the undeveloped slopes within the MHPA to the south.
+However, the site does not provide suitable habitat for most amphibians, reptiles, birds, mammals or invertebrates due to the presence of large paved parking areas, roads (Interstate 8 and Alvarado Road), and minimal vegetation.